KM-RoBoTa/KMR_dxl/docs/markdown_sources/use.md

 # I. Initializations
 ## Step 1: Write a motor configuration file

-The first thing that needs to be done is to create a yaml configuration file of the motors used in the projet. \n Let's assume the robot has 4 motors with IDs {1, 2, 3, 4}, all of model MX_64R.
-Motors 1 and 3 are in multiturn mode, while the 2 others are not. \n
+The first thing that needs to be done is to create a yaml configuration file of the motors used in the projet. <br /> Let's assume the robot has 4 motors with IDs {1, 2, 3, 4}, all of model MX_64R.
+Motors 1 and 3 are in multiturn mode, while the 2 others are not. <br />
 The motor configuration file will look as follows:

 ```yaml